Current US DEFCON Level (2026): Understanding America's Defense Condition

 What We Know

-- The United States launched Operation Epic Fury against Iran on February 28, 2026; a fragile ceasefire is now in place while the United States naval blockade of Iranian ports continues
+• The United States launched Operation Epic Fury against Iran on February 28, 2026; after a mid-year ceasefire and a June memorandum of understanding, hostilities resumed in July and the naval blockade of Iranian ports was reimposed on July 14

 Indicators Used for Estimates